Lyon

 Lyon City Hall

-• City Hall/Hôtel de Ville: Lyon’s Hôtel de Ville is one of France’s most beautiful city halls and at the same time one of Lyon’s largest public buildings from recent centuries.
-The town hall was constructed in the years 1645-1651.
+Lyon’s town hall is one of France’s most beautiful town halls and at the same time one of Lyon’s major public buildings from recent centuries.
+The town hall was built in the years 1645-1651 by Simon Marpin and renovated after a fire in 1674.
+The facade dates from the year 1700, and the interior and the town hall yard were both elegantly decorated.

 Lugdunum, Lyon

-• Tête d’Or Park/Parc de la Tête d’Or: The Tête d’Or park is one of the larger city parks in Europe and a popular place for the city’s citizens.
-The park is beautifully located along the Rhône river and there are lots of beautiful park landscapes here.
+The Tête d’Or park is one of the largest city parks in Europe and is a popular place for the city’s citizens.
+The park is beautifully located along the Rhône River, and there are plenty of beautiful experiences to be had here.
+The park’s main entrance is in the south-west part of the area, where you can see the lattice gate from 1901, the Porte des Enfants du Rhône.

 Similar to Lyon Travel Guide